Political campaign signs not permitted on state highway rights of way

 Violation of the law is a misdemeanor.
 Civil penalties also may apply if the placement of such material contributes to a motor vehicle crash and injures a person or damages a motor vehicle that runs off the road.

-In addition, the Minnesota Outdoor Advertising Control Act (Minnesota State Statute 173.15) prohibits erecting advertising devices on public utility poles, trees and shrubs, and painting or drawing on rocks or natural features.
+In addition, the Minnesota Outdoor Advertising Control Act (MN State Statute 173.15) prohibits erecting advertising devices on public utility poles, trees and shrubs, and painting or drawing on rocks or natural features.

-For information regarding the proper placement of campaign signs or where to find signs that have been removed, contact the MnDOT office in Detroit Lakes at (218) 846-3600.
-See also www.dot.state.mn.us/govrel/rw_signs.html.
+For more information regarding the proper placement of campaign signs or where to find signs that have been removed, contact the MnDOT office in Detroit Lakes at (218) 846-3600.
+See also www.dot.state.

 For real-time travel information anywhere in Minnesota, visit www.511mn.org.